 He uses his own ‘Eleven-Color Scale’ formed of black, white, flesh, green, red, blue, yellow and violet.

-In my opinion the colour-scheme of the Tarot cards are directly connected to Alchemy, respectively the combination resulted from the Three Primes and the four basic elements (respectively the four stages of transmutation also known as ‘The Great Work’).
-The sum of these are twelve.
+In my opinion, the colour-scheme of the Tarot cards are directly connected to Alchemy; respectively the combination resulted from the Three Primes and the four basic elements (respectively the four stages of transmutation also known as ‘The Great Work’).
+The sum of these is twelve.

-Once again Jodorowsky stretch the facts to fit his own vision and lead us on the path to confirm his own obsession with the number eleven.
+Once again Jodorowsky stretches the facts to fit his vision and leads us on the path to confirm his own obsession with the number eleven.

-Then Jodorowsky speaks about ‘Eleven Paths of Realization’ – based on the eleven pairs of the 22 cards of the Major Arcane.
+Then Jodorowsky speaks about ‘Eleven Paths of Realization’ – based on the eleven pairs of the 22 cards of the Major Arcana.

 If The Fool and The World are the Alpha and Omega of the Major Arcane, The Wheel of Fortune (X) and Strength (XI) forms the heart of it.

 According to Jodorowsky, from the combination of each of these eleven pairs and their energies results making ‘a world’, respectively re-create Arcanum XXI.

 However, this is quite an allegorical interpretation of the Trinity, respectively the idyllic depiction of the traditional family where from the union of a father and a mother the resulting third, the child, is the combination of the original two elements.

 The idea of male and female acting together and evolving together, relaying and helping each other as a couple, two complementary elements (Yin and Yang), it is very noble.
 Or actually pretty alchemical.